yenle10/CR_application-model/README.md

 03: PSI for modesl in 01 (the models satisfy requirements)

-Work description: analysis and results
+Analysis and results: Work description